jimlloyd/ya-git-pivotal/README.md

 	--unscheduled
 	--started
 	    If any of these three options are specified, search only for stories of the given states.
-	    By default, search for unstarted (backlog) and unscheduled (icebox) stories.
+	    By default, search for unstarted (backlog) and unscheduled (icebox) stories, though the default may be overridden by setting the git config variable pivotal.states.

-	--label=<label>
+	--label=<label expression>
-	    Search only for stories with the given label.
+	    Return only stories that match the given `label expression`.
+	    An expression is one or more label terms, separated by commas.
+	    A label term is either a simple label, or a label prefixed with a ! character, to exclude labels.
-	    Note that a default label can be specified, see below.
+	    Note that a default label expression can be specified, see below.

 CONFIGURATION
 	You must set two git configuration variables: